Cerbère

-Cerbère (/fr/; Cervera de la Marenda) is a commune and railway town in the Pyrénées-Orientales department in southern France.
+Cerbère (/fr/; Cervera de la Marenda; Cerbèr) is a commune and railway town in the Pyrénées-Orientales department in southern France.
 Its inhabitants are called Cerbériens (Cerverins / Cerverines in Catalan).

 The village is best known for the border railway station, Gare de Cerbère, on the French side of the border on the railway line between Perpignan and Barcelona.
 Since France and Spain use different rail gauges, the border stations of Cerbère and Portbou are quite busy with various transfer or gauge adjustment operations.

 Geography

 Localisation

 The last commune on the Côte Vermeille (vermilion coast) before Spain, Cerbère is neighboured by the communes of Banyuls-sur-Mer and Portbou (Spain).

 Cerbère's proximity to Spain played a significant role in what has become known as "The Retreat" or "La Retirada".
 In the early months of 1939, many of the near 500,000 Republican refugees fleeing Franco's Spain flooded over the border at Col-des-Balistras/Belitres Pass into Cerbère and other border villages.
 A monument featuring an exposition of photos taken by photographer Manuel Moros of those refugees now marks the crest of Belitres Pass, where Portbou in Spain and Cerbère in France can be seen from the same spot.

 Cerbère is located in the canton of La Côte Vermeille and in the arrondissement of Céret.